-SPD for SDRAM module.
-Serial Presence Detect (SPD) is most like an ID detect for SDRAM module, it uses an EEPROM component on a DIMM for storing module configuration information inside.
+SPD for SDRAM module

+Serial Presence Detect (SPD) is most like an ID detect for SDRAM module, it using a EEPROM component on DIMM module for storing module configuration information inside.
 The Serial Presence Detect function is implemented using a 2048 bit EEPROM component.
 This nonvolatile storage device contains data programmed by the DIMM manufacturer that identifies the module type and various SDRAM organization and timing parameters.

+System Disk

-System Disk.
-A system disk contains the core file of an operating system and is used to boot up the operating system.
+A system disk contains the core file of an operating system that boots up the operating system.